ka7/sh/README.md

 This **S**hell **H**elper project is a set of Ubuntu/systemd orientated Bash aliases and env variables, along with the `shm` (SHell Manager) script, to help make it easier to manage your Bash shell from a known upstream (Github) online repository.
-The repository also includes an associated collection of shell scripts to setup and manage a simple Ubuntu mail and web server and provide a foundation for the [NetServa] PHP web interface.
+The project also includes an associated collection of shell scripts to setup and manage a simple Ubuntu mail and web server and provide a foundation for the [NetServa HCP] PHP web interface.
 Note: mid-2017 both projects are in an early WIP stage.

 **MAY 2017**